Brayconn/AllSeeingEye/Manual.md

 ## Entity Tab
 The top panel lets you edit the currently selected npc.
 If you have multiple npcs selected, it will edit the first one.

-The lower panel lets you select what npc you would like to place.
-It will change to reflect the type of the first selected npc.
+The lower panel lets you select what NPC you would like to place.
+It will change to reflect the type of the first selected NPC.
+You can also type while the lower panel is selected to quickly select an NPC.

 # Advanced features

 ## Custom entities
-As a hack developer, you can get ASE to recognise your custom NPCs.
+As a hack developer, you can get ASE to recognize your custom NPCs.

 Simply make a .net framework class library, that has a class that inherits from `GuxtModdingFramework.Entities.EntityShell`.